gustavonecore/vuedium/readme.md

 - Update the settings
 - Run the local server for development with `php bin/server.php`

-How to Propel-Model
+Propel ORM integration
 --------------

+###Generate models from existing database

+1. Update the schema.xml from the database using the reverse command

+`./propel database:reverse --config-dir=config/local/ --namespace="Leftaro\App\Model" --output-dir=etc`

+2. **Important** Remove from the schema.xml the namespace generated to the database root tag.
+This avoid the double namespace for the generated ORM classes.

-- Update generated model classes from updated etc/schema.xml
+3. Update generated model classes from updated etc/schema.xml

 `./propel build --schema-dir=etc --output-dir=src/App/Model --disable-namespace-auto-package --config-dir=config/local/`

-- Update the schema.xml from the database

-`./propel database:reverse --config-dir=config/local/ --namespace="Leftaro\App\Model" --output-dir=etc`

-**Important**: After update the schema, you should remove the namespace related to the database, without this change the namespace of the new classes will be duplicated.

-- Run migrations
+###Migrations

-  1) Update your database
+1. Update your database

-  2) Execute the diff tool
+2. Execute the diff tool

   `./propel diff --schema-dir=etc --config-dir=config/local/`

   This will generate a new migration php file inside of  `generated-migrations` folder.

-  3) Run the migration `./propel --config-dir=config/local/ migrate`
+3. Run the migration `./propel --config-dir=config/local/ migrate`

+###Docs